RedisLabs/redis-enterprise-k8s-docs/active_active_database_readme.md

 This document describes how to deploy an Active-Active database with Redis Enterprise for Kubernetes.

-**Disclaimer:**
-  This feature is in public preview.

 **This document assumes the following:**
   - You have at least two running Redis Enterprise clusters that will be used as your participating clusters.
   - On each Kubernetes cluster you have Ingress controller or Openshift Routes deployed.
-  - You have admin access level for each Kubernetes cluster.

 ## Table of contents
   * [Overview](#overview)